-With respect to the passage from quantum to classical mechanics, it is widely considered that quantum mechanics passes into the classical mechanics when Planck's constant h "tends" to zero ($h \rightarrow 0$).
+With respect to the passage from quantum to classical mechanics, it is widely considered that quantum mechanics passes into the classical mechanics when Planck's constant h "tends" to zero ( $h \rightarrow 0$ ).
 In order to justify this point of view, Landau and Lifshitz [11] argue that,

 "There is an interrelation, somewhat similar to that between quantum and classical mechanics, in electrodynamics between wave optics and geometric optics....
-The transition from quantum mechanics to classical mechanics, corresponding to large phase, can be formally described as a passage to the limit $h\rightarrow0$ (just as the transition from wave optics to the geometric optics corresponds to a passage to the limit of zero wavelength $\lambda \rightarrow 0$) "
+The transition from quantum mechanics to classical mechanics, corresponding to large phase, can be formally described as a passage to the limit $h\rightarrow0$ (just as the transition from wave optics to the geometric optics corresponds to a passage to the limit of zero wavelength $\lambda \rightarrow 0$ ) "

 However, in another context, Landau and Lifshitz [12] point out certain difficulties.
-They write, fundamental principles, without any reference to Newtonian mechanics.
+They write,

+"A more general theory can usually be formulated in a logically complete manner, independently of a less general theory which forms a limiting case of it.
+Thus, relativistic mechanics can be constructed on the basis of its own fundamental principles, without any reference to Newtonian mechanics.
 It is in principle impossible, however, to formulate the basic concepts of quantum mechanics without using classical mechanics....
 Hence it is clear that, for a system composed only of quantum objects it would be entirely impossible to construct any logically independent mechanics."